GustavoPeglowKuhn/Subtitles/README.md

 edita-lo abra o arquivo "Subtitles.cbp"

-por Alemao
-may the Force be with you
+por Alemao, may the Force be with you